 Public reviews of specifications are critical to ensuring their relevance and quality.
 You can help improve the quality of W3C work through reviews of specifications and charters.

 W3C groups use public-review-announce, via a notifier, as one means to solicit wide review of publications.
-W3C welcomes review of specifications from the moment they are first published until just before they are published as standards; see our FAQ entry on where to send feedback.
+W3C welcomes review of specifications from the moment they are first published until just before they are published as standards.
+Each W3C Technical Report includes a "Status of this document" section near the front.
+In this section, you will find information about where to send comments.

 Depending on where a document is in the standards process, W3C seeks different types of input: